 Magnetostratigraphic interpretations from Leg 198 sediments were restricted to upper Miocene and younger sections at all sites because cores from older sediments gave erratic magnetization directions.
 Despite making tens of thousands of measurements on hundreds of APC cores and using alternating field demagnetization up to 20-mT peak fields, the Oligocene to Cretaceous cores produced inclinations and declinations with poor correlation between different holes at any given site.
-The problem is thought to be the highly deformable nature of these sediments, which allowed disturbance and distortion during coring, recovery, and/or splitting.
+The problem is thought to be the highly deformable nature of these sediments, which allowed disturbance and distortion of the sediments during coring, recovery, and/or splitting.

-Measurements from Neogene sediments generally yielded an interpretable polarity record, typically showing polarity chrons from late Miocene to Pleistocene time (Fig. F44).
+Measurements from Neogene sediments generally yielded an interpretable polarity record, typically showing polarity chrons from late Miocene to Pleistocene time (Fig. F43).
 Of these records, Sites 1209 to 1212 on the southern Shatsky Rise yielded a magnetostratigraphic sections of 50-100 m, going back in time to C3An (~6 Ma).
-The outstanding record is that from Hole 1208A, on the Central High, where a drift deposit with high sedimentation rates was cored.
-This hole gave an extraordinarily expanded magnetic stratigraphy extending back to C5An in the mid-Miocene (Fig. F44).
+The outstanding record is that from Hole 1208, on the central Shatsky Rise, where a drift deposit with high sedimentation rates was cored.
+This hole gave an extraordinarily expanded magnetic stratigraphy extending back to C5An in the mid-Miocene (Fig. F43).

 Shipboard measurements were also made on archive-half sections from the igneous sill section drilled at the bottom of Hole 1213B.
-The results are unusual because two of the sills gave high positive inclinations $(50^{\circ}-70^{\circ})$ and the third yielded negative inclinations $(\sim-30^{\circ})$.
-If it is assumed that all of the sills were formed within a relatively short geologic time span, these results imply that a mixture of normal and reversed polarity.
-The steep positive values are inconsistent with the low predicted paleolatitude of Shatsky Rise during Late Jurassic and Cretaceous time and may represent a transitional field between normal and reversed.
+The results are unusual because two of the sills gave high positive inclinations (50°-70°) and the third yielded negative inclinations (~-30°).
+If it is assumed that all of the sills were formed within a relatively short geologic time span, these results imply that two of the sills are of normal polarity and the third is of reversed polarity.
+The steep positive values are inconsistent with the low predicted paleolatitude of Shatsky Rise during Late Jurassic and Cretaceous time.

-Downhole Measurements, Physical Properties, and Core Logging
+Physical Properties, Downhole Measurements, and Core Logging

-Downhole Measurements
+Downhole Logging

-Two holes were logged during Leg 198: Hole 1207B with the triple combo and FMS-sonic tool strings, and Hole 1213B with the triple combo.
-Collecting data from the OAE1a interval near the base of the Aptian was one of the major objectives of the leg.
-This black shale interval is clearly represented as peaks in the natural gamma radiation logs at both of the logged sites (Fig. F45).
+Two holes were logged during Leg 198: Hole 1207B with the triple combination tool (triple combo) and FMS-sonic tool strings, and Hole 1213B with the triple combo.
+Collecting data from the OAE1a black shale interval near the base of the Aptian was one of the major objectives of the leg.
+This sedimentary interval is clearly represented as peaks in the natural gamma radiation logs at both of the logged sites (Fig. F44).
 Most of the gamma radiation comes from uranium adsorbed onto the organic matter, and potassium and thorium are also high, indicating the presence of clay in the sedimentary rocks.
 The gamma radiation peak at OAE1a is much stronger than the other peaks in the log; other OAEs are either absent or are weaker than OAE1a on Shatsky Rise.